cbbrinkley4/HK2021_AutoDocking_Teensy/README.md

-# HK2021_AutoDocking_Teensy
+# HK2021_AutoDocking_TeensyTesting
-Code for our Teensy 3.6 boards used on the Candela AutoDocking project
+Code for initial testing of our Teensy 3.6 boards used on the Candela AutoDocking project